daos-stack/daos/design/incr_reint_design.md

 - Aggregation tier 1: the most recent committed punch of an ilog is never removed, including the create-punch-re-create sequence inside one aggregation window; everything else is aggregated as before.
-- Punch tree: insertion, watermark update, truncation by epoch, clearing, and space accounting.
+- Punch tree: insertion, watermark and flag update, release by epoch including the whole-tree detach-and-drain path and its resumption after a simulated crash, tier 3 downgrade to the container punch watermark, and space accounting.

 Rebuild and pool service: